How to Build A Brand (Yes You Should)

 ‘You said brands are overemphasized, what did you mean by that?’

-Right.
-You know the guy that looks at his own reflection in every window he walks by?
-Is he a person you like?
 When businesses don’t know how to build a brand or become too brand obsessed they run the risk of taking their eye off the ball.
-What is the ball?
-Being useful to someone.

 What is a Brand?